smit4k/conversia/README.md

 - `/encrypt`: Encrypt files securely.
 - `/decrypt`: Decrypt encrypted files.
 - `/hash`: Generate a hash for a file
+- `/resize_image`: Resize an image using the Lanczos3 algorithm.
 - `/audio_meta`: Extract metadata from MP3 and FLAC files.
 - `/about`: Learn more about Conversia.
 - `/help`: Shows all commands of Conversia